2006 Canadian Grand Prix

 The 2006 Canadian Grand Prix (officially the Formula 1 Grand Prix du Canada 2006) was a Formula One motor race held on 25 June 2006 at the Circuit Gilles Villeneuve in Montreal, Quebec, Canada.
-The 70-lap race was the ninth round of the 2006 Formula One season.
+It was the ninth race of the 2006 Formula One season.

 Friday drivers

 The bottom 6 teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.